Kitsap County Community Resource Guide

 Our Creative Minds is a licensed vendor with DDA.
 Clients can use their waiver funding to purchase items approved by DDA but not covered by insurance.
 We can purchase through any catalog.
 We help clients purchase incontinence supplies, assistive technology, sensory items, adaptive clothing, adaptive bikes, and more.

-Peninsula Community Health Services was founded in 1987 as a community clinic in downtown Bremerton and became a federally qualified health center (FQHC) in 1995.
-PCHS includes primary medical, dental, behavioral health counseling, substance use treatment, pharmacy services, and health education and promotion activities for all stages of life.
+Peninsula Community Health Services (PCHS) includes primary medical, dental, behavioral health counseling, substance use treatment, pharmacy services, and health education and promotion activities for all stages of life.
 Services are provided to all patients regardless of their insurance status or ability to pay.
 PCHS patients may qualify for a sliding fee discount based on their household income and family size.
 PCHS delivers a comprehensive and integrated approach to health care services and has many sites accredited as a Patient-Centered Medical and Dental Home by the Accreditation for Ambulatory Health Care (AAAHC).

 Wheel to Walk Foundation is a non-profit organization that helps children with disabilities, 20 years and younger, obtain medical & adaptive equipment or therapy services not provided by insurance.